dermal exposure from smelting

 In November of 2017, the project partners initiated risk-reduction activities in Kathgora, which included: 1) an assessment of contaminated outdoor areas; 2) an analysis of levels of lead in children’s blood; 3) a community education program about lead poisoning risks, measures to protect children, and project goals and activities; 4) a soil excavation and capping program to prevent exposures from lead-contaminated soil and dust in outdoor areas; and 5) a home cleaning program to remove lead dust from indoor spaces.

-Through these activities, the risk of exposure to hazardous levels of lead was drastically reduced for 300 residents, including 90 children.
-Follow-up blood testing confirmed children’s lead levels fall 42% following the cleanup.
+Through these activities, the risk of exposure to hazardous levels of lead was drastically reduced for 300 residents.
+Follow-up blood testing confirmed children’s lead levels fell 35% following the cleanup.

-Before the cleanup, tests of 75 children under the age of seven revealed that all had elevated lead levels ranging from 8 μg/dL to as high as 47 μg/dL.
-The average blood lead level was 21.3 ug/dL.
-(While there is no safe level of lead, 5 µg/dl is the level which calls for action in the U.S.) Just nine months after our cleanup, children’s average blood lead levels in Kathgora dropped on average by 4.3 ug/dL.
+Before the cleanup, tests of 69 children living within 200 m of the ULAB recycling site revealed that all had elevated lead levels ranging from 8 μg/dL to as high as 47 μg/dL.
+The average blood lead level was 22.6 ug/dL.
+(While there is no safe level of lead, 5 µg/dl is the level which calls for action in the U.S.) Just seven months after our cleanup, children’s average blood lead levels in Kathgora dropped on average by 4.3 ug/dL.

-The third and final round of followup testing and results revealed that a year and a half after the cleanup project, blood lead levels had dropped by an average of 9.1 ug/dL– a 42% reduction on average among children tested all three times.
+The third and final round of followup testing and results revealed that fourteen months after the cleanup project, blood lead levels had dropped by an average of 7.8 ug/dL– a 35% reduction on average among children tested all three times.

 Read more in The Pollution Blog: